How Many Friends Do You Really Need At Work?

 Diving into this topic brings you, sooner or later, to the work of British evolutionary psychologist Robin Dunbar (and his academic friends!).
 They speculated we only have the capacity to manage social relationships up to a certain number.

-After extrapolating group sizes of primate communities and human society they estimated this number at around 150 people.
+After extrapolating group sizes of primate communities and human society, they estimated this number at around 150 people.
 This is the so-called Dunbar number.
 It gained attention in popular media and is sometimes said to be the limit of people one person can have close personal relationships with.

 Dunbar's numbers

 But 150 was not the only magic number Dunbar came up with.
 He identified a sequence of numbers that pointed to four layers in social groups; these being 5, 15, 50 & 150.
-These numbers represent layers of friends like the rings of an union.
+These numbers represent layers of friends like the rings of a union.

 Note the number of friends in each layer increases as we move up the hierarchy, and all are related by a factor of approximately three.